kaicodeswell/Saumya/README.md

 ## ✨ Features

-- 🎨 Choose from multiple poetic **themes**: Love, Nature, Hope, Dreams, and more.
+- 🎨 Choose from multiple poetic themes: Love, Nature, Hope, Dreams, and more.
-- ✍️ Generates a **starting line** from the selected theme.
+- ✍️ Generates a starting line from the selected theme.
-- 💡 Offers **rhyming word suggestions** to help maintain flow.
+- 💡 Offers rhyming word suggestions to help maintain flow.
 - 🔁 Interactively write your poem line by line.
-- 🧠 Smart detection of **rhyme groups** to encourage consistent sound.
+- 🧠 Smart detection of rhyme groups to encourage consistent sound.
 - 🛑 Type `"end"` anytime to finish your poem.
-- 💾 Option to **save your poem** as a `.txt` file.
+- 💾 Option to save your poem as a `.txt` file.

 ---